 “This trade embargo continues to hurt Cuban women and children.
 The Cuban children that are born into these extreme hardships have committed no crime.
 The punishment of women and children because of political difference is a very serious violation of Human and Children’s Rights,” President Jammeh said.

-Hon Jatta explained that the American taxpayers are financing the cost of this blockade at the expense of the much needed welfare service for the poor.
+“The American taxpayers are financing the cost of this blockade at the expense of the much needed welfare service for the poor, Hon.
+Jatta said.

 He said the state apparatus of the United States of America particularly the CIA got it all wrong in 1960 for advising and imposing economic sanctions and blockade on peace loving people of Cuba.